 After a few alarming encounters and daily fears of finding a snake or a funnel web spider in my trainers, I was pleased to make it through the trip with only a few mossie bites.
 Oh and seeing a giant huntsman the size of a dinner plate…

-This Eastern Water Dragon, spotted basking near Manly Beach, was much more friendly.
+This Eastern Water Dragon, spotted basking near Manly Beach.

 And before we flew home, Sydney the seagull, last seen at Circular Quay !